iprankurpandey/Cash-Register-App-Mark-X/README.md

 This cash register app calculates the changes to be returned with respect to the bill amount and cash given ,it also explains you how many minimum number of notes should be returned
 .
-It is part of NeoGCamp Mark-III/IV/V assesment .
+It is part of NeoGCamp Mark-X assesment .

 ## tech stack